Fairway Group is committed to being an active part of the community and a leader in corporate responsibility.

 But it doesn’t stop there.
 We regularly monitor and review our impact on the environment becoming members of Eco Active Jersey and Plastic Free Jersey in the process.

 In 2018, we joined forces with our sister firm Bracken Rothwell to create FBR Life – a new framework for a set of beliefs and responsibilities that has been part of both companies since they were created.

-For 2019 we voted to choose the JSPCA, one of the oldest Jersey charities, as our partner for the year.
+For 2020 we voted to choose the The Shelter Trust as our partner for the year.
 We’re planning more events and fundraising opportunities throughout the year.

 Our goal in business and as part of Jersey is to create the best version of the future for future generations.

 This is why we spend time, effort and resources on making sure we are the best that we can be.

 Every new starter is given a re-usable diffuser water bottle, KeepCup and cotton bag to minimise the amount of waste they might produce during the day.
 Last year we removed bins from every desk and created a central recycling and waste hub for plastic, glass, metal, papers and card.